James Sibley Watson: Career at The Dial

 Watson was directly involved in the Modernist literary movement in America through his association with the modernist little magazine, The Dial.
 His sojourn at The Dial began as an editorial reader while Francis Browne owned the magazine, but Watson's role grew far more substantial when Scofield Thayer approached him in 1918 with an invitation to co-purchase The Dial from financially strapped owner Martyn Johnson.
 Their joint venture produced its first issue in January 1920 and featured works by friends of Thayer and Watson such as Cummings and Gaston Lachaise.
-Though Thayer was officially editor and Watson was president, Watson in reality served as co-editor from 1920–1929 when the magazine ended.
+Though Thayer was officially editor and Watson was president, Watson in reality served as co-editor from 1920 to 1929 when the magazine ended.
 In addition to his editorial duties, Watson also published in The Dial, either anonymously or as "W.C.
 Blum" This pseudonym was a tribute to William Carlos Williams, whom Watson admired and championed despite Thayer's disagreement.
 Watson also translated foreign pieces for the magazine, including Rimbaud's A Season in Hell.
 After Thayer suffered a nervous breakdown and Marianne Moore took his place as editor in 1926, Watson assisted Moore and kept in contact with Thayer.
 Under the expert editorship of these three figures, The Dial developed into one of the most influential magazines in American Modernism.